Who Cooked Adam Smith's Dinner?: Economistic thinking

-Marçal's notices a historical progression in how society has become more and more obsessed with economics.
+Marçal notices a historical progression in how society has become more and more obsessed with economics.
 For example, Marçal notes that Gary Becker's economistic thinking was considered taboo within the field of economics at first since it was too extreme.
 Since Becker's definition of economics was "that it was a logic that can be applied to the whole world".
 However, this position came to be seen as increasingly normal.
 Becker was subsequently awarded the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.

 Neoliberal ideology

-Marçal critiques Adam Smith and economists more broadly both for failing to acknowledge domestic activities and trying to copy a method inspired by Newton in a scientistic manner.
-Which she argues is ill-equipped for managing human affairs.
+Marçal critiques Adam Smith and economists more broadly both for failing to acknowledge domestic activities and trying to copy a method inspired by Newton in a scientistic manner, which she argues is ill-equipped for managing human affairs.

 The book underscores the pervasive influence of neoliberal ideology in shaping the economic discipline.
 Central to Marçal's critique is the concept of the so-called "economic man," a prevailing but overly simplistic paradigm within economics.
 Marçal presents Keynes' usage of "economic man" as a transient construct.
 As she puts it: "a useful idiot" inviting reflection on the potential evolution of paradigms of resource allocation.
 She also notes how Keynes made calculations (that later turned out to be very pessimistic since "we" are in fact richer than Keynes predicted) regarding that we would be able to stop working before 2030 and devote ourselves to "art, poetry, spiritual values, philosophy, taking pleasure in life, and admiring the 'lilies of the field'".